-The primary objective of this study is to demonstrate efficacy relative to placebo of FF MDI in patients with moderate to severe COPD within the range of doses evaluated in this study.
-To this end, each dose of FF MDI will be compared to placebo with respect to the primary efficacy endpoint, forced expiratory volume in one second (FEV1).
-The AUC0-12 of change in FEV1 from baseline will be calculated.
-Baseline is defined as the average of pre-dose values obtained on the current test day.
+The primary objective of this study is to demonstrate efficacy relative to placebo of GP MDI in patients with moderate to severe COPD within the range of doses evaluated in this protocol.
+To this end, each dose of GP MDI will be compared to placebo with respect to the primary efficacy endpoint, $FEV_1 AUC{0-12}$ relative to baseline.